HOW TO USE

 The scrapbook pages are also extra protected when filed in 12 x 12 plastic sleeves they prevent damage from fluids, finger prints (acidic), dust - you name it almost.

 12 x 12 Scrappers Favorite Size - Why ?

 A 12 x 12 page is simply a nice large square that easy can be formatted into exciting scrap-booking designs.
-At the same time most photos used to be provided in 4 x 6 inch formats or 3-1/2 x 5 inch which adds up greatly on a 12 x 12 sheet when laid out next to each other.
+At the same time most photos used to be provided in 4 x 6 inch formats or 3-1/2 x 5 inch which match well on a 12x12 sheet when laid out next to each other.

 Acid and Archival Safe